vinicius-goncalves/ts__pokedex98/README.md

 <div>

   ## Introdution
   One of my first projects, Pokedex98 was a beginner project using tools like [PokéAPI][pokeapi], that beginners usually use when learning HTTP request for the first time.
 Instead of building a simple project, I challenge myself by creating a Pokédex with Window 98-based themes.
 The project has features such as drag-and-drop popups, search Pokémons by name or ID, infinite scroll, and more.
+Initially, this project was built using JavaScript, but later I refactored using Typescript.

 </div>